addressing-people-in-english-greetings-titles

 For example: “How are you, Mrs. Smith?”

 • Ms. + Last Name — This is used for when you don’t know the marital status of the woman you’re addressing.
-Plus, it’s not polite to assume!
 This one is very common as it’s quite neutral.

 For example: “May I come in, Ms. Davis?”

-• Miss + Last Name/First Name — A formal greeting used for an unmarried woman.
-Depending on the situation, you can either follow “miss” with the person’s first name or last name.
-Typically, if the situation is formal (like in business or the person is an authority figure), you’d use “miss” and their last name.
+• Miss + Last Name — A formal greeting used for an unmarried woman.
+In some regions in the US, you can also follow “miss” with the person’s first name.

 For example: “Hello, Miss Young!” or “Hello, Miss Nancy!”